paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.apache.curator:curator-framework  2.4.0
- - a level        4 dependency among 1 (possibly transitive) uses

-2017-07-26 14:09  4.0.0
+   - a level 4 dependencies among 1 (possibly transitive) uses 2017-07-26 14:09  4.0.0
 2017-03-01 04:29  3.3.0
 2017-03-01 03:17  2.12.0